In-water Intervention Strategy

 - What is the dominant cyanobacterium or cyanobacteria?
 Can it/they be expected to attenuate as planned?

-- Where is the bloom in the water column (surface scum, subsurface layer, or dispersed)?
+- Where is the bloom in the water column (surface scum, subsurface layer, dispersed, or benthic)?

 - How does the dominant cyanobacterium or cyanobacteria respond to expected seasonal changes?